Physical Therapy (DPT) Courses

 4 Semester Credits

-DPT7850 Medically Complex Culmination and Comprehensive Practicum
+DPT7850 Culmination and Comprehensive Practicum II

 The purpose of the second comprehensive practicum in the DPT curriculum is to synthesize content from the first three semesters, while advancing clinical reasoning via the use of complex patient cases.
 This course is designed to simulate students' challenges such as time management skills and prioritizing impairments and interventions to provide the most effective and comprehensive plan of care.
-The Comprehensive Practicum is the first step in certifying students' readiness for their full-time clinical experiences.
-Students must successfully pass the Practicum to continue in the curriculum.
+The comprehensive practicum is the first step in certifying students' readiness for their full-time clinical experiences.
+Students must successfully pass the practicum to continue in the curriculum.

 Offered at Providence